vendasta/content-style-guide/01-key-messages.md

 Having consistent numbers about the size of our company is crucial for both legal reasons and building trust with our audiences.

-The most current company stats can be found in the [Vendasta KPIs](https://www.vendasta.com/kpi#), although the following numbers are the ones that are currently approved for external communications:
+The most current company stats can be found in the [Company at a Glance](https://datastudio.google.com/u/0/reporting/1xoCYhxuyETKpJuzEpGgIVyvzIcWedcdd/page/x68X), although the following numbers are the ones that are currently approved for external communications:

 * 19,000+ channel partners / resellers (partners on subsequent reference)
 * 35,000+ salespeople on the Vendasta platform